Australian health insurer says data of all customers hacked

 Medibank said its priority was to discover the specific data stolen in relation to each customer and to share that information with those customers.

-The company had previously said the breach was thought to be limited to its subsidiary arm and foreign students.
+The company had previously said the breach was thought to be limited to its subsidiary AHM and foreign students.

 “Our investigation has now established that this criminal has accessed all our private health insurance customers’ personal data and significant amounts of their health claims data,” Medibank chief executive David Koczkar said in a statement to the Australian Securities Exchange.